 There are three basic categories of claims:

-⦁ Claims for total misdiagnosis – A total misdiagnosis is also known as a missed diagnosis and it occurs when a doctor doesn’t recognise the signs of a particular condition or illness.
-The patient isn’t diagnosed and cannot receive the treatment they should, what leads to the condition getting worse over time.
+A total misdiagnosis is also known as a missed diagnosis and it occurs when a doctor doesn’t recognise the signs of a particular condition or illness.
+The patient isn’t diagnosed and cannot receive the treatment they should, which leads to the condition getting worse over time.
 When illness is finally diagnosed, the treatment will take longer and be more difficult and full recovery may not be possible.

 How much can you claim and what is the average claim amount?